krakend/krakend-documentation/authorization/jwt-validation.md

 1) **KrakenD does not generate the tokens itself**.
 Still, you can plug it into any SaaS or self-hosted OpenID Identity Provider (**IdP**) using industry standards (e.g., Auth0, Azure AD, Google Firebase, Keycloak, etc.)

 2) **KrakenD does not need to validate all calls using your IdP**.
-KrakenD validates every incoming call's signature, and **it doesn't make token introspection** (asking the IdP data about the token owner).
+KrakenD validates every incoming call's signature and **it doesn't make token introspection** (asking the IdP data about the token owner).

-3) **If you don't have an identity server**, you can still use your classic monolith/backend login system and adapt it to return a JWT payload (which is a simple JSON).
+3) **If you don't have an identity server**, you can still use your classic monolith/backend login system and adapt it to return a JWT payload (a simple JSON).
 From here, let KrakenD [sign the token for you](/docs/authorization/jwt-signing/) and start using tokens right away.

 4) **Your self-hosted identity server doesn't need to be exposed to the Internet**, as it can live behind KrakenD and let the token generation requests be proxied through KrakenD.
 If you use a SaaS solution, then it's exposed.